 Remember your emotions are unreliable.
 So don’t let your emotions make the final decision on your day.
 Once you enter the room, focus on how you want the audience to feel during and after your presentation.

 Take the Focus Off You

 Nothing ruins a presentation more quickly than a presenter reading straight from their slides, or who rambles on about their own accomplishments, needs, wants, or desires.
 So, when preparing your presentation, put yourself in the audience’s shoes.
-During a presentation, if you see someone with nice dress or shirt, compliment them directly on the spot.

 Speak From Your Heart